Protocol Setup#

 Warning

-Saving is mandatory
+Saving mandatory

 After configuring the Protocol Setup parameters:

-Verify that all values are set correctly
+Check that all values are set correctly

 Click Recipes > Save Recipe